-- Monitor activities at the state level related to aid allocations, regulations, and policies and advocate for the interests of Burnt Hills-Ballston Lake Central School District students.
+- Monitor activities at the state level related to aid allocations, regulations, and policies and advocate for the interests of Burnt Hills-Ballston Lake Central School District students and residents.

-- Three areas of potential increase for the 2019-20 school year may be costs associated with staff compensation, instructional technology expenditures, and health insurance.
-BH-BL should receive preliminary guidance on health insurance increases, required contributions to the Teachers’ Retirement System, and breakage associated with teacher retirements by early February 2019.
-The current contract with the BH-BL Civil Service Employees Association (CSEA) expires June 30, 2019.
-A successor agreement with the CSEA may impact the 2019-20 budget.
+- Potential increases for the 2020-21 school year may be costs associated with staff compensation, pension contributions, instructional technology expenditures, and health insurance.
+BH-BL should receive preliminary guidance on health insurance increases, required contributions to TRS and breakage associated with teacher retirements in February 2020.
+An advantage for BH-BL is there are no outstanding negotiations with collective bargaining organizations.
+Therefore, salary costs per employee for next year are largely a known element.

 - BH-BL is fortunate its residents by and large support high-quality programs when balanced by reasonable taxes.
-The May 2018 budget proposition, in which was within the district’s tax levy cap, was approved by a 74% passing rate.
-The October 2018 Capital Project referendum vote was approved with a 69% passing rate.
+The May 2019 budget proposition, which was within the district’s tax levy cap, was approved by a nearly 74% passing rate.

-- Since the 2009-10 school year, weighted average tax rate increases have averaged 1.69% due to controlled expenditure growth and increased assessed value from new construction in the district.
+- Since the 2014-15 school year, weighted average tax rate increases have averaged 1.38% due to controlled expenditure growth and increased assessed value from new construction in the district.
 It should be noted that the weighted average increase in the district’s tax rates over this time period have been slightly less than the rate of inflation over the same time period.

-- Long-range financial planning and careful control of spending have helped BH-BL maintain a balanced budget over the years.
+- Long-range fiscal planning and careful control of spending have helped BH-BL maintain a balanced budget over the years.
 We’ll continue to monitor the fund balance in accordance with the long-range fiscal planning tool.

 - Dec.
 13: Principals & managers submit budget requests

 - Feb.
-5: Budget discussions during regular BOE Mtg, 7 p.m., HS Board Room
+5: Budget update* during regular BOE Mtg, 7 p.m., HS Board Room

-Feb.
-28: Budget discussions during regular BOE Mtg, 7 p.m., HS Board Room
+- Feb.
+26: Budget update* during regular BOE Mtg, 7 p.m., HS Board Room

 - Mar.
 1: Submit tax levy limit information to state comptroller

 - Mar.
-12: Budget discussions during regular BOE Mtg, 7 p.m., HS Board Room
+10: Budget update* during regular BOE Mtg, 7 p.m., HS Board Room

 - Apr.
-2: Finance Committee Mtg re: Superintendent’s recommendations, 7 p.m., HS Board Room
+6: Finance Committee Mtg re: Superintendent’s recommendations, 7 p.m., HS Board Room (Postponed)

-April 11: Finance Committee Mtg re: forum feedback, 7 p.m., HS Board Room (if needed)
+- April 9: Finance Committee Mtg re: forum feedback, 7 p.m., HS Board Room (if needed) (Postponed)

-- April 18: Property Tax Report Card submitted to SED
+- April 22: Property Tax Report Card submitted to SED (Postponed)

-- April 19: Draft budget newsletter to BOE (tentative)
+- April 24: Draft budget newsletter to BOE (tentative) (Postponed)

-- April 30: Budget materials available in all schools & on district website
+- May 1: Budget materials available in all schools & on district website (Postponed)

-- May: Outreach to inform school groups & community about 2019-20 budget
+- May Outreach to inform school groups & community about 2020-21 budget (Postponed)

-- May 7: Budget Hearing as part of regular BOE Mtg, 7 p.m., HS Board Room
+- May 5: Budget Hearing as part of regular BOE Mtg, 7 p.m., HS Board Room (Postponed)

-- May 8: Budget notice & newsletter mailed to residents
+- May 6: Budget notice & newsletter mailed to residents (Postponed)